Click fraud: Fabio Gasperini

 According to the U.S. government, Gasperini set up and operated a botnet of over 140,000 computers around the world.
 This was the first click fraud trial in the United States.
 If convicted of all counts, Gasperini risked up to 70 years in prison.

 Simone Bertollini, an Italian-American lawyer, represented Gasperini at trial.
-On August 9, 2017 a jury acquitted Gasperini of all the felony charges of the indictment.
+On August 9, 2017, a jury acquitted Gasperini of all the felony charges of the indictment.
 Gasperini was convicted of one misdemeanor count of obtaining information without a financial gain.
 Gasperini was sentenced to the statutory maximum of one year imprisonment, a $100,000 fine, and one year of supervised release following incarceration.
 Shortly after he was credited with time served and sent back to Italy.
-An appeal is currently pending.
+The Second Circuit Court of Appeals upheld the ruling on July 2, 2018.